Killing of Antwon Rose Jr.: July 2018

 The preliminary hearing for the officer was relocated to the Allegheny County Courthouse due to security concerns given the continued protests in the city.
 On July 8, while protesting on Route 30 in North Versailles, four protestors were hit by a car that drove through the march.
 One person was arrested and one person was taken to the hospital.
 The protests continued, with the goal of bringing visibility to and awareness of the shooting.
 On July 26, Pittsburgh city officials issued a new protest policy due to continued disruption of the city's roadways and bridges.
 This policy does not prohibit protests, but does prohibit unpermitted protestors from blocking traffic or shutting down specific "red zone" areas, and during limited high-traffic times in "yellow zone" areas.
 On July 27, protestors at Grant Street and Forbes Avenue confronted the Public Safety Director and Police Chief.
 One of the protestors, Nicky Jo Dawson, complained that the new policy "put further restrictions on people who are peacefully protesting against an oppressive system."

 March 2019

 Following the trial of Rosfeld, multiple demonstrations took place.
 The largest was three days after the trial on March 25, in which over a thousand people marched through the streets of Downtown Pittsburgh.
 The march was escorted by the police.
 This protest coincided with a walkout of schools and universities, including Chatham University, the University of Pittsburgh, Taylor Allderdice High School, and Obama Academy.
 Smaller protests took place after, in which protestors occupied businesses and disrupted traffic.

 2018 Community birthday celebration

 On July 12, 2018, members of Rose's community in Rankin, Pennsylvania came together to celebrate his 18th birthday.
 The celebration was motivated by his mother as a way to bring the community together.
 The event offered food for participants, and the organizers donated 250 backpacks of books to members of the community.

+Popular culture

+Rose's name was included in a list of Black Americans killed during police interactions at the conclusion of the 2020 short film Two Distant Strangers, in which a Black American is stuck in a time loop where he is repeatedly killed by a police officer.